sul-dlss/wasapi_client/README.md

 # WasapiClient

 WasapiClient is a Ruby gem that acts as a client to Internet Archive's WASAPI APIs.
 It gets information about WARCs and downloads them.
-It is a successor to wasapi-downloader but is not provider-generic and is intended for use with Archive-it collections.
+It is a successor to wasapi-downloader but is not provider-generic and is intended for use with Archive-It collections.

 ## Installation

 Once the gem has been published, it will be possible to install the gem and add to the application's Gemfile by executing:

 ```
-bundle add globus_client
+bundle add wasapi_client
 ```

 If bundler is not being used to manage dependencies, install the gem by executing:

 ```
-gem install globus_client
+gem install wasapi_client
 ```

 ## Usage